zalora/styleguide/pages/components/Button.md

   * Don't use more than one icon in one button.

 Text and icon button:
-  * Horizontal align the icon and text within the button.
+  * Horizontally align the icon and text within the button.
   * Use a centre align.